dhis2/design-system/organisms/data-table.md

 ##### How is sorting/ordering used?

 Column headings can be clicked to enable sorting by that column.
 The direction of sorting is indicated by a highlighted icon.
-Clicking a column heading multiple times toggles ascending/descending ordering.
+Clicking a column heading multiple times toggles ascending/descending order.

 ##### When to use sorting/ordering?